Phoenix Relocation Guide

 8. Farmers Markets – Farmers markets have also become a staple of every Valley town on the weekend, featuring fresh produce, artisan crafts, and delicious eats.

-9. Best Shopping – From vintage thrifting to upscale chic, Phoenix offers a wide buffet of every shopper’s need.
+9. Best Shopping – From vintage thrifting to upscale chic, Phoenix offers a wide buffet of every shopper’s needs.

 10. Native American Culture – One of the best ways to experience American Indian culture is to attend events and activities that celebrate the many tribal communities throughout Arizona.